modir/laminas-book/docs/operation.md

 will be instantiated by the service manager only when someone calls the `get(CurrencyConverter::class)` method.
 This is also called lazy loading.

+!!! note
-> Services often depend on each other.
-For example, the currency converter service may use entity manager service
-> to read money exchange rates from database.
-The disadvantage of `setInvokableClass()` method is that it doesn't allow to pass parameters (dependencies)
-> to the service on object instantiation.
+    Services often depend on each other.
+For example, the currency converter service may use entity manager service to read money exchange rates from database.
+The disadvantage of `setInvokableClass()` method is that it doesn't allow to pass parameters (dependencies) to the service on object instantiation.
 To resolve this issue, you can use *factories*, as described below.

 ### Registering a Factory